justDeeevin/Notes-MD/Mag Bio 2022/Trophic Levels.md

 - There was a noticeable gradient in leaf color from green to yellow to orange from the floor to the top of the trees.
 - I saw no real examples of competition or interaction between organisms.
 - There was a thin film on the surface of the still water.
 At first I thought it was a lighting effect, but after someone near me began stirring the water around a bit (I was going to focus on the ripples), I noticed the film dissipate.
+# Keystone Species and Trophic Cascades - November 4, 2022
+## Notes
+- Keystone species, as the name suggests, are species that are depended upon by a large number of other species.
+- Keystone species can be on any trophic level.
+- When keystone species of an ecosystem are diminished or removed, the effect is a _trophic cascade_.